← All RAM guides

 Going deeper: the core idea

 Games stream assets through CPU and RAM constantly — but GPUs still determine most frame times at high resolution.
-RAM speed and memory latency influence frametime consistency when the CPU prepares draw calls, simulates physics, or decompresses data.
-Dual-rank vs single-rank and dual-channel vs single-channel matter as much as an extra few hundred MT/s when bandwidth is starved.
+RAM speed and memory latency influence frametime consistency when the CPU prepares draw calls or decompresses data.

 Technical details